Aniangelsuperbat1/code-every-day/log.md

 ### Day : April 9th 2021

 **Today's Progress**: Started using Django and created models.
 One step closer to building my own Django REST API!
+Also continuing work on my Three.JS 3-D animation.
+Almost done with globe spinning.

 **thoughts**: This week has been stressfull, with Hack Week, Project 4, getting everything ready before the job search, Twitter.
 But I wouldnt have it any other way.
 The Strongest Steel is forged the hottest fires.